 The Product Development Stages

-EVT, DVT, PVT, MP (Coming soon!)
+EVT, DVT, PVT, MP (Coming eventually!)

 That week I was going stir crazy and decided to measure how many joules the electronics I take backpacking require to fully charge and how many joules my USB battery packs could provide to find which battery pack was best to bring, minimizing the weight carried and optimizing the energy-per-ounce factor.